MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidsdi/nf-hidsdi-hidd_setfeature.md

 ### -param HidDeviceObject [in]

-Specifies an open handle to a top-level collection.
+An open handle to a top-level collection.

 ### -param ReportBuffer [in]

 Pointer to a caller-allocated feature report buffer that the caller uses to specify a HID report ID.

-For more information about this parameter, see the **Remarks** section.
+For more information about this parameter, see the [Remarks](#remarks) section.

 ### -param ReportBufferLength [in]

-Specifies the size of the report buffer in bytes.
+The size of the report buffer in bytes.
 The report buffer must be large enough to hold the feature report plus one additional byte that specifies a nonzero report ID.
 If report ID is not used, the ID value is zero.

 ## -returns